aristanetworks/avd/docs/user-manual/avd-aap.md

 - An AVD project or Git repository with playbooks and an inventory.
 To get started, you may also use any of our [example topologies](../../ansible_collections/arista/avd/examples/single-dc-l3ls/README.md).
 - A RHEL instance running AAP.
   - If you need access to a RHEL instance, you can join the [developer program](https://developers.redhat.com) to get a copy.
-  - To get started, you may also sign up for a 60-day [trial license](https://www.redhat.com/en/technologies/management/ansible/trial) for AAP.
+  - To get started with AAP, you may sign up for a 60-day [trial license](https://www.redhat.com/en/technologies/management/ansible/trial).

 !!! note
-    This guide leverages AAP version 2.4.
+    This guide leverages AAP version 2.7.
 The workflows should be similar in newer versions.
-If there are any questions, please see the official [AAP documentation](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4).
+If there are any questions, please see the official [AAP documentation](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.7).
 If you notice any errors in this guide, please open an [issue](https://github.com/aristanetworks/avd/issues).

 ## Topology